Juror of Assize

 A sitting session makes it possible to judge several cases.

-Additional jurors are drawn by lot, to replace jurors who could be suddenly prevented from attending trial (health reasons, professional imperatives, etc.).
+Additional jurors are drawn at random to replace jurors who could be suddenly prevented from attending trial (health reasons, professional imperatives, etc.).

 Training